 The access permissions of the two data memory ranges are specified by the registers DPMx, where x is the Memory Protection Register Set number (x = 0, 1).
 Four byte fields within each DPMx register are assigned to the range number (0..3).
 Note that in one set the mode register with the four ranges is located in a single word register.
-Byte field DPMx[7:0] is assigned to Range 0, byte field DPMx[15:8] is assigned to Range 1, byte field DPM[23:16] is assigned to Range 2, and byte field DPMx[31:24] is assigned to Range 3.
+Byte field DPMx[7:0] is assigned to Range 0, byte field DPMx[15:8] is assigned to Range 1, byte field DPMx[31:24] is assigned to Range 3.